 The module will be assessed by a bridge design assignment and summative assessment, details of which are described below.
-At the end of each unit appropriate self assessment tasks are given for your practice about what you have learnt in that module.
-In most cases these will self assessed.
-These do not carry any marks but you are encouraged to attempt these and discuss on the solutions and problems with your peers using appropriate Surreylearn discussion forums for the units.
+At the end of each unit appropriate self-assessment tasks are given for your practice about what you have learnt in that module.
+In most cases these will self-assessed.
+These tasks are not marked, but you can seek formative feedback from peers and the teaching team through the SurreyLearn discussion forums set up for each unit.

 ASSIGNMENT: Loading and analysis of the case study of a real three-span bridge.
 To complete this assignment, the student will design a prestressed concrete footbridge.

-EXAM: The summative assessment will be based on a written examination paper at the end of the semester
+EXAM: The assessment will be based on a written examination paper, online open-book, at the end of the semester